Grades and Reports

 In order to insure that transient credit is properly documented, the student must request an official transcript from the host institution be forwarded to the Gardner-Webb Registrar.
 For a student taking a transient credit during the final semester of study, all such transcripts must be on file in the Registrar’s Office prior to that semester’s commencement ceremonies.
 Transient transcripts not received by this deadline will cause the student’s graduation date to be delayed.

-To request the opportunity to take a challenge examination, the student must present, in writing, justification for such an examination to the dean of the school or chair of the department in which the course is offered.
+To request the opportunity to receive credit by exam, the student must present, in writing, justification for such an examination to the dean of the school or chair of the department in which the course is offered.

 If the examination results are acceptable, the examining professor or committee will report the results, via the Certification of Successful Challenge Examination form, to the dean of the school or chair of the department.
 That dean or chair will send a copy of the form to the Registrar, who will credit the student with the appropriate number of hours for the course.
 No grade will be assigned or averaged into the quality point average.